dehsilvadeveloper/laravel10-notification/README.md

 # Laravel 10 Notification  🔥 🚀

-This is a Laravel v10.x application to control notifications using a Dockerized environment.
+This is a **Laravel v10.x** api to *emulate* a notification system, manipulating the notifications data through defined endpoints.
+No real notifications are dispatched, the application is just for controlling the notifications history.

-The project was created for learn/check features of **Laravel 10**.
+The project uses a *Dockerized* environment and was created for refinement of **Laravel** knowledge considering the newest version of the framework (at the time of his creation).
 It also work as a skills showcase.

 ## Build with